Harvesting Hope

 • Community-led Protection Structures: The project establishes 13 Community Protection Committees (CPCs) in targeted payams, comprising 410 members.
 Elected through community meetings, these committees receive training on protection principles, and identifying threats through participatory exercises.
 The resulting action plans guide communities in responding to protection concerns and safeguarding displaced individuals and host communities.

 • Multi-purpose Cash Transfers: The project provides unconditional cash transfers to 5,852 vulnerable households during the lean season, supporting families in purchasing essentials.
-Community consultations optimise distribution, preventing displacement and promoting local economic recovery.
+Community consultations optimised distribution, preventing displacement and promoting local economic recovery.

 • Food Production and Livelihoods: Supporting 5,900 households (35,400 individuals) with seeds and tools, the project enhances crop yields and links farmers to local traders.
-Market strengthening activities ensure resilience and recovery of seven key markets, promoting sustainable economic growth.
+Market strengthening activities ensures resilience and recovery of seven key markets, promoting sustainable economic growth.

 • Cash-based Emergency Response Mechanism (ERM): The ERM serves as a life-saving measure, providing immediate assistance to 1,350 households (8,100 individuals) affected by sudden shocks like COVID-19 or floods.
 Rapid assessments and cash distributions enable timely support, enhancing multi-purpose cash distributions if the ERM is not triggered within 24 months.

-• Community-managed Disaster Risk Reduction (CMDRR): To prevent flood damage, 18 flood task forces will be established in Eastern Equatoria, consisting of 330 members.
+• Community-managed Disaster Risk Reduction (CMDRR): To prevent flood damage, 18 flood task forces are established in Eastern Equatoria, consisting of 330 members.
 These task forces develop action plans, reinforcing flood defences and engaging 3,700 households (22,200 individuals) through cash for work during the dry season to reduce damage and displacement during heavy rains.

 About